OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose.md

 position: 3
 ---

-## Start Everything with Docker Compose
-For evaluation purposes you may want to run a stand-alone SQL Server instance to run alongside the Octopus Server.
+For evaluation purposes you may want to run a stand-alone SQL Server instance to run alongside the Octopus server.
 For this scenario, you can leverage [Docker Compose](https://docs.docker.com/compose/overview/) to spin up and manage a multi-container Docker application as a single unit.

-A simple example of a `docker-compose.yml` file combining a SQL Server instance along with a dependent Octopus Server looks as follows.
+A simple example of a `docker-compose.yml` file combining a SQL Server instance along with a dependent Octopus server looks as follows.

 ```YAML
 version: '2.1'